arjav0703/http-server/README.md

 ---

 ## Features
-0. Port and directory configuration through command line arguments.
+0. Port, directory, and write access configuration through command line arguments.
 1. File serving:
     You can access any file in the specified directory using the URL `http://localhost:8080/files/<filename>`.